Restroom needs should not limit people from living their lives as they desire.

 A few states have recently passed legislation which require family restrooms and universal changing tables in public places.
 While we would like to see similar legislation passed in Missouri, we are currently working on local changes in mid-Missouri.
 We have been writing letters and encouraging new buildings to incorporate truly accessible bathrooms into their plans.
 We worked with Rep. Martha Stevens to get a family restroom with a universal changing table in the Missouri State Capitol building.
 We have also been working with churches to help them figure out how to make their restrooms more accessible.

 MoDE Foundation has been looking into ways that would require newly built or renovated publicly funded buildings to have a universal changing tables in them.
 Missouri building codes are dictates at local level, not at the state level.
 As MoDE Foundation continues to explore this, we are encouraging everyone to advocate for these tables locally

 MoDE mother Christina Ingoglia asked Columbia to put a table in their city hall so it would be accessible to all.
 She asked the same of a local community center.
-Both said yes!
-Two years ago, MoDE was successful in getting a family restroom with a universal changing table in the state capitol building.
+Both said yes.
+In 2018, MoDE was successful in getting a family restroom with a universal changing table in the state capitol building.
 Please consider going to a local public facility in your community and requesting that they make the restroom full accessible.
 We even have tips for how to do this!